dainst/idai-field/README.md

 ### Syncing between <span style="color: #008B00;">desktop</span> clients and institution's <span style="color: #00008B;">FieldHub</span> server

-If your institution wants to collect all research data centrally, you may setup a FieldHub server instance and let all your colleagues to it.
+If your institution wants to collect all research data centrally, you may setup a FieldHub server instance and let all your researchers sync to it.

 ```mermaid
 flowchart LR;